 The National Parks

-The National Parks in the area have some of the best forest, bush, beach and estuaries.
-Emus, red- tailed cockatoos, honeyeaters, kites and waterbirds are to name some of the wildlife that inhabitant the area.
+The National Parks in the area has some of the best forest, bush, beach and estuaries.
+Emus, red-tailed cockatoos, honeyeaters, kites and water birds are to name some of the wildlife that inhabitant the area.

 Deepwater National Park – Famous for coastal emus the park’s fauna is made up of paperbark forests, banksias, wattles, Moreton Bay ash and pink bloodwood.
 Flat Rocks, Middle Rocks and Wreck Rock have stunning isolated beaches with a bush setting.
 Nesting turtles lay their eggs on the sand dunes between November to March and hatchlings emerge mid-January to late March.
 Orange-eyed tawny frogmouth owls, a family of cute ringtail possums, a melomy, echidna, and kangaroos are some of the local wildlife we meet here.
 A 4-wheel drive is necessary, but a 2-wheel drive is sufficient if coming from the south and going to Wreck Rock only.

 Eurimbula National Park – Many bird and mammal species call the mango fringed estuaries, paperbark swamps and eucalyptus here home.
 Stunning views, secluded beaches, beautiful sunsets and you can see the lights of 1770 at night while camping.
 We see kangaroos, turtles in the sea and white-bellied sea eagles.
 Some of these beaches are also important nesting sites for endangered turtles.
 A 4-wheel drive is necessary for the roads in the park.